Angry workers could doom France's Sarkozy

 “Sarkozy has done nothing for us.
-His promises were just lies,” said Baroin, 29, whose 350 kilometer (220-mile) march with 17 other workers from the idle plant in Florange, by the German border, highlights an embarrassment for the conservative incumbent.
+His promises were just lies,” said Baroin, 29, whose 350 kilometre (220-mile) march with 17 other workers from the idle plant in Florange, by the German border, highlights an embarrassment fo r the conservative incumbent.

 While 52 percent of workers picked Sarkozy in the 2007 run-off and 48 percent voted Socialist, polls show 60 percent could back Socialist Francois Hollande and just 40 percent Sarkozy.